BorgwardtLab/GraphKernels/data/README.md

 # Introduction

-This folder contains 5 data sets of undirected labeled graphs in Matlab format for graph
+This folder contains 5 data sets of undirected labeled graphs in Matlab and Graphml format for graph
 classification: MUTAG, NCI1, NCI109, ENZYMES, and D&D.

 # Usage

+MATLAB

 For each data set X, the Matlab command load X